 Artist Statement

 My work draws on the visual language of popular culture—particularly the characters, stories, and images that shaped my imagination in childhood.
-Over time, these figures have become a way for me to think through broader human themes, where familiar imagery carries personal memory, shared cultural meaning, and theological heft.
+Over time, these figures have become a way for me to think through broader human themes, where familiar imagery carries personal memory, collective meaning, and theological weight.